 Chris Horner is a British artist who lives and works in Hampshire.
 He received his BA in Fine Art at the University for the Creative Arts in Surrey, UK.
 He also completed his MA in Fine Art at the University for the Creative Arts in Surrey in 2018.

-Horner's artwork explores the relationship between artist and material where he transforms pre-used building materials into painted sculptural artworks.
+Horner's artwork explores the relationship between artist and material where he transforms pre-used building materials into relief artworks.
 All of his works originate from an invented movement known as an 'Unknown working process', the key word in this description is 'unknown' as this means to not know and to animate characteristics of the unfamiliar.

 The use of pre-used building materials in his work is very important to him as he has transitioned from a builder into a contemporary artist.
 He knows how the building materials work in their usual context, but is keen to see how they can now be presented through a new guise.
 From experience of talking to people about the building world he has noticed that building materials are often overlooked and not appreciated for the importance they hold.
 He sets himself an objective to stimulate these materials by entering them into these experiments, as this enables them to express a new original excitement where their value becomes heightened through an art background.

 Chris received the JPES Partnership prize at The London Group Open Exhibition in 2019 and was elected by The London Group Membership Committee to become a member in 2020, and his works have been collected in various private collections.